maridonkers/fulcro-bulma/README.md

 # org.photonsphere/fulcro.ui.bulma

-A fulcro.ui.bootstrap3 inspired Clojure library for Bulma, to be used with Fulcro -- Mari Donkers (photonsphere.org).
+A fulcro.ui.bootstrap3 inspired Clojure library for Bulma, to be used with Fulcro.

-(Twitter: @maridonkers | Google+: +MariDonkers | GitHub: maridonkers)

 ## Rationale

 A purposely 'thin' Clojure library for the lean CSS-only, [Flexbox](https://en.wikipedia.org/wiki/CSS_Flex_Box_Layout) based, [Bulma](https://github.com/jgthms/bulma) framework.
 Work in progress.
-Intention is to *not* implement the straight forward Bulma components and elements.
+Intention is to *not* implement all Bulma components and elements.
 For example rendering and adding ClojureScript to a Bulma button is relatively straightforward.
 More complex Bulma components, such as a Navbar and a Dropdown, will be supported by this library.

 ## Currently implemented Bulma components